T-Fletcher/dva-migration/web/modules/custom/icon_migrate/README.md

 ``drush migrate:import --group=icon_migrate --tag=Menu --execute-dependencies``

 **NOTE:** Menus can be migrated, but the links within are stored in the database and are not captured in config exports.
 Any customisations will need to be done again anytime this migration is run.

+Menus must be added after Nodes, as the links will not be migrated if they don't lead somewhere.
+Rolling back and re-running the migration can also help restore missing menu positions for migrated nodes.

 ### 4 Blocks